Every professional displayed on Counselling Directory has been independently

-Life can be a struggle at times and very confusing.
+Life can be a struggle times and very confusing.
 At any stage one can be faced with feelings of sadness, anxiety, fear and feeling completely overwhelmed among others.
 Negative thoughts can make one very uncomfortable, insecure, “not good enough”, and lacking in self confidence.
 Negative thoughts and their associated feelings can take up a lot of energy and be thoughts about oneself, others or the world around us.
 We all experience negative thoughts from time to time, it’s perfectly normal.
-However, if these thoughts and their associated feelings were making us feel “stuck”, and impacting on our daily lives then counselling and psychotherapy can help to work through and process them.
+However, if these thoughts and their associated feelings are making us feel “stuck”, and impacting on our daily lives then counselling and psychotherapy can help to work through and process them.
 I believe we all experience episodes in our lives which would benefit from therapeutic support.
-My journey to being a psychotherapist began as a direct result of me being in therapy and seeing how beneficial and life changing it was for me.
+My journey to becoming a psychotherapist began as a direct result of me being in therapy and seeing how beneficial and life changing it was for me.

 I’m originally from Cork in Ireland and practise at the Didsbury Counselling and Therapy Centre.
-Helping my clients feel safe is of paramount importance to me as I am aware that for many of you coming to therapy is a new experience which you may find daunting.
+Helping my clients feel comfortable is of paramount importance to me as I am aware that for many of you coming to therapy is a new experience which you may find daunting.
 It’s perfectly understandable to feel nervous when wishing to see a counsellor for the first time.
 It’s a new experience, meeting a new person, what will he or she be like?
 Will I feel relaxed with him or her etc?
 It’s OK to feel this way.

 Whatever it is you are going through at present you are not alone, yes you may very much feel at times that you are the only one which such an issue but talking to a professional therapist who is not connected with you in any way works and helps to bring awareness and clarity to a particular situation and can move you towards feeling better soon.